 We were recognised at the Summer School held by the Association of Town and City Management (ATCM) for our Reusable Plastic Cup initiative to reduce the use of single use plastics.
-We were able to prevent approximately 50,000 single-use plastic cups ending up in the river or heading for landfill, on Boat Race Day, and continue to prevent single use plastics ending up in the river or landfill to this day.
+On Boat Race day, we were able to prevent approximately 50,000 single-use plastic cups ending up in the river or heading for landfill, and the scheme continues to prevent single use plastics ending up in the river or landfill to this day.

 We are so grateful to everyone who got involved in the project and are pleased to see that this great initiative is being recognised.